 Let’s say the unthinkable happens, and human civilisation as we know if ceases to exist.
 First priority: how will you continue to work on your WIPs?

-Once that’s sorted your next move is to find a generator and a supply of fuel, both of which will be in high demand in the post-apocalyptic badlands, so you’ll want to brush up on your combat and dune buggy driving skills.
+Once that’s sorted your next move is to find a generator and a supply of fuel, both of which will be in high demand in the post-apocalyptic badlands, so you’ll want to brush up on your combat and dune buggy driving skills.9 ways to be a productive electronic music producer in self-isolation

 At this point you’re free to finish off the WIPs, but naturally you’ll still need some objective feedback on your tunes.
-This is where your weak and dying ex-colleagues and friends come into the equation.
+This is where your weak and dying ex-colleagues and friends come into the equation.9 ways to be a productive electronic music producer in self-isolation

-Instead, provide them with sustenance at irregular, infrequent intervals, keeping them on their toes and you safe in the knowledge you’re getting the least-prejudiced critiques in the wasteland.
+Instead, provide them with sustenance at irregular, infrequent intervals, keeping them on their toes and you safe in the knowledge you’re getting the least-prejudiced critiques in the wasteland.9 ways to be a productive electronic music producer in self-isolation

 9. Make light of the situation with comedy music